Feedtime: History

 McFarlane declared that they were "one of the most uncompromising and influential groups to emerge from [Sydney]'s early 1980s inner-city scene... there was only one other band that could match them for sheer sonic force and rhythmic density: the notorious X." Feedtime made four albums in the 1980s.
 Initially they recorded for Aberrant Records in Australia, but their second through fourth albums were released internationally by the indie label Rough Trade Records and by Megadisc in the Netherlands.
 The second album, Shovel, received the greatest critical acclaim.
 The last of these four albums, Suction, was produced by Butch Vig.
 Johnson told Steve Gardner of Noise for Heroes that "'[the group] understands itself... we're not pushing a hype, we're not pushing a style, we're not pushing glamor, we're not pushing twinkly dinkly bloody little star how I wonder how sweet you are sort of shit.'
 Rick and Al have never played in a band other than feedtime."

-Feedtime's sound was loud, primitive, and brutal.
-The most distinctive musical element is thick, roaring electric guitar, played with a slide, over a thick, chugging rhythm section.
-Their loud but stripped-down, minimalist approach led them to be compared to the British postpunk band Wire (although Feedtime didn't know Wire's music), but Feedtime's sound also heavily referenced rural American country and blues.
+Feedtime's sound is heavily referenced rural American country and blues.
 A large influence from classic rock is most easily heard on their covers LP Cooper S on which they covered the Rolling Stones and the Animals in addition to punk forebears like the Ramones and the Stooges.

 Bruce Griffiths of Aberrant Records said of his interaction with the group, "the most satisfying was feedtime, because they became extremely close friends as a result of working with them, and I guess part of the satisfaction with them was the fact that they achieved recognition; they were licensed to Rough Trade in America, they're now licensed to Vinyl Solution in England and Europe, to Megadisc in the Benelux countries in Europe, so I guess that was satisfying in the way things happened, and a lot of people as a result of my involvement and us working together came to appreciate this band that I thought was really special."